Nagasaki in 1 Day

 Hypocentre Memorial

-Nearby is a section of the wall of the Urakami Cathedral which was destroyed in the attack.
+Nearby, is a section of the wall of the Urakami Cathedral, which was almost completely destroyed in the attack.

 Ruins of Urakami Cathedral